davsec-teaching/ECS160-Winter2025/homework/Homework-1.md

 2. Command to clone your repository and apply the tag.
 3. A tar-ball of your repository AND the text file.
 4. Results of the analysis.
-5. Scripts to create the Postgres SQL database and tables.
+5. Scripts to create the Postgres SQL database and tables (if applicable).
 6. You will be asked to add an instructor Github account to your repo closer to the date.
 Submissions which do not do this before the deadline **will not** be graded.